 Administration Assistants

 Undertake a wide range of administration tasks to support the work of the service such as inputting and monitoring of statistical data, coordinating training, ensuring all checks and repeat checks are completed.
-They report to the service administrator
+They report to the service administrator.

 Summary of current staffing